Veterans Financial Aid Initiative

 Unlike traditional first-year students, veterans applying to Brown are at different stages in their lives.
 Many come from low-income backgrounds, have families to support, or are dealing with physical and mental health concerns.
 As a result, a robust financial aid package is often the single most important factor for military veterans considering Brown.

-The Veterans Financial Aid Initiative supplements the resources offered through the Post-9/11 GI Bill Yellow Ribbon Program and enables Brown to meet 100% of the total cost of attendance for qualified veterans.
-The initiative has raised the number of undergraduate student-veterans to 26 in the 2020-21 academic year and 37 in 2021-22.
+The Veterans Financial Aid Initiative has raised more than $28.5 million* to supplement the resources offered through the Post-9/11 GI Bill Yellow Ribbon Program, and this support enables Brown to meet 100% of the total cost of attendance for qualified veterans.

 Support veterans at Brown.